SPAAM-community/wss-summer-school/docs/2022/day-2.md

 **Instructors**: Megan Michel and James Fellows Yates

 **Abstract**: Analyses in the field of ancient DNA are growing, both in terms of the number of samples processed and in the diversity of our research questions and analytical methods.
 Computational pipelines are a solution to the challenges of big data, helping researchers to perform analyses efficiently and in a reproducible fashion.
 Today we will introduce nf-core/eager, one of several pipelines designed specifically for the preprocessing, analysis, and authentication of ancient next-generation sequencing data.

-In this practical session we will learn how to perform basic analyses with nf-core/eager, starting from raw data and performing preprocessing, alignment, and genotyping of several *Yersinia pestis*-positive samples.
+In this practical session we will learn how to perform basic analyses with nf-core/eager, starting from raw data and performing preprocessing, alignment, and genotyping of several _Yersinia pestis_-positive samples.
 We will gain an appreciation of the diversity of analyses that can be performed within nf-core eager, as well as where to find additional information for customizing your own nf-core/eager runs.
 Finally, we will learn how to use nf-core/eager to evaluate the quality and authenticity of our ancient samples.
 After this session, you will be ready to strike out into the world of nf-core/eager and build your own analyses from scratch!

 ### Roundtable: Project organisation

-**Chairs**: TBC
+**Chairs**: Alexander Hübner and James Fellows yates

 We will discuss the various ways how to structure analysis folders for your research in a manner that promotes portability and reproducibility.
 Participants can ask for advice and suggestions from the instructors for their specific research projects.